 - Countryside rights of way (including coastal access issues)

 - Rural property law, including common land and rights

 - Development land agreements

 - Family trusts, wills, estate administration and wealth preservation

 - Family break ups

-We can advise on all legal aspects of estate management diversification through conversions, leisure and exploitation and on opportunities for land development centered on commercial and residential schemes.
+We can advise on all legal aspects of estate management diversification through conversions, leisure and exploitation and on opportunities for land development centred on commercial and residential schemes.

 We will help you to look at the most effective means by which your business can be enhanced and eventually passed on to your chosen successors.
 That could be by sale, gifting, establishing trusts, or by the use of your will, optimising the inheritance tax and capital gains tax planning opportunities that successive governments have provided in the business and agricultural sectors.

 The team at Rix & Kay, which comprises ‘excellent communicators without ego’, is led by Sevenoaks-based managing partner Richard Cripps, who has a strong track record of commercial property work.

 The team also includes experienced practitioners in the firm’s other offices in Uckfield and Ashford.
 Typical work handled includes property sales, estate management and development work; the firm also handles private client matters for high-net-worth individuals.